For many, it’s important to be able to make dressing during the holiday season, as it’s a common part of many holiday meals.

 Generally, the accepted fix to turn to is to add more bread to the cornbread stuffing.
 You might not have enough solid and dry ingredients.

 Does it seem like your dressing is far too wet?
-Would you say that the cornbread dressing is soggy?
+Would you say that it’s soggy?

 Typically, soggy or runny is a better term to describe what’s happening to the dressing.
 It isn’t that the dressing is “thin.”

-You likely added too much moisture to the dressing and that is making it runny.
+You likely added too much moisture to it and that is making it runny.
 Instead of having the thick dressing that you desire, it has a runny consistency that isn’t as satisfying as you want it to be.